 Community Garden Permits

-Cleveland Water has provided affordable water access for community gardens in the Summer Sprout Program for years.
-Each community garden has the option to purchase a seasonal permit at a flat, affordable rate to use water from fire hydrants for irrigation.
+Cleveland Water provides affordable water access for community gardens via the Summer Sprout Program.
+City-approved community gardens have the option to purchase a seasonal permit at a flat, affordable rate to use water from fire hydrants for irrigation.

-Water consumption for both Cleveland and suburban community gardens has been established as 2 MCF per summer for the growing season from May-Oct.
+Water consumption for both Cleveland and suburban community gardens has been established as 2 MCF per summer for the growing season from May to October.
 In all cases, these rates are limited to 2-acre gardens.
 Applicable Cleveland or suburban unit water rates will then be applied to these usage volumes.

 Extended growing season permits are also available.
 These have been established either annually or for an extended growing season of March through November.

-All For-Profit Market Gardens are required to install a permanent connection and meter if they have received five years of temporary water.
-Gardens greater than 2 acres are also encouraged to obtain a permanent connection; however, they will be evaluated on a case by case basis.
+All for-profit gardens are required to install a permanent connection and meter if they have received five years of temporary water.
+Gardens greater than 2 acres are also encouraged to obtain a permanent connection; however, they will be evaluated on a case-by-case basis.

 All permit applicants are liable for any damages to the fire hydrant or other Cleveland Water equipment or infrastructure.